 A sanding stick is a must-have tool for most outdoor enthusiasts, hunters, and survivalists.
 Sanding sticks are simply sandpaper wrapped on sticks.
 Although we commonly use sandpaper to smoothen (or polish) surfaces, it is also effective in sharpening knives.

 While you can buy a sanding stick at the nearest hardware store or on Amazon, it’s pretty easy to make one when you have sandpaper.
-You’ll only need to have tape (duct or masking) and a straight stick to get started.
+You’ll only need tape (duct or masking) and a straight stick to start.

 So, here’s how to make a sanding stick: